EliCash82/sample_app/README.md

 While not traditionally a "humanities" tool, the G.I.R.'s intended audience is asked to share knowledge of prexisting Gentle Introductions or to create their own and share those with the community.

 I define (I emphasize myself here, as there must surely be debate as to what a 'Gentle Introduction' objectively is...)
-Gentle Introductions as longform instruction sessions composed in such a way that readers with varying levels of familiarity can get a solid grasp over a concept that they might have found completely foreign before reading the introduction.
+Gentle Introductions as longform instruction sessions composed in such a way that readers with varying levels of familiarity can understand the foundations of a concept that they might have found completely foreign before reading the introduction.

-Gentle Introductions are becoming increasingly important as the number of computational/digital options & techniques scholars in the humanities have is growing exponentially.
-Many such scholars are caught off guard when attempting to add a digital layer to their research.
-Many DH scholars are unnecessarily frustrated by the varied levels of difficulty and customization promised by digital tools, both commercial and open source.
-The intention of The G.I.R. is to lift certain barriers for experienced academics that have limited to no experience with computer science based foundations.
+Gentle Introductions are becoming increasingly important to the Digital Humanities scholar, as the number of computational/digital options & techniques for such an audience are experiencing exponential growth.
+Many such scholars are caught off guard when attempting to add increasingly important digital layers to their research.
+Many DH scholars are unnecessarily frustrated by the varied levels of difficulty and customization promised by digital tools, languages, and software (both commercial and open source).
+The intention of The G.I.R. is to lift certain barriers for experienced humanities academics that have limited to no experience with computer science based foundations.

-Eventually there will be a manifesto as to what can be placed in both the G.I.R. datastream and the G.I.R.
+Eventually there will be further documentation as to what can be placed in both the G.I.R. data stream and the G.I.R.
 Blog.
 The attempt is to create a more controlled community of credentialled administrators that can make use of a twitter-like web app built on Rails.